UK Secondary · Physics · GCSE & A-Level

 Not on guesswork.

-Every physics resource is generated against a structured database of AQA spec points — GCSE (8463) and A-Level (7407 AS / 7408 A2).
-When you type 'Newton's Second Law', the generator knows whether you mean 4.5.2 at GCSE or 3.4.1.2 at A-Level, and adjusts the depth, the command words, and the maths accordingly.
+When you type a physics topic, you want a resource that reflects your class — not a generic AI's best guess at what 'Newton's Second Law' means.
+Every resource is built against a structured database of AQA spec points — GCSE (8463) and A-Level (7407 AS / 7408 A2).
+Type the topic, and the generator knows whether you mean 4.5.2 at GCSE or 3.4.1.2 at A-Level, adjusting depth, command words, and maths accordingly.

 Why it matters: Generic AI tools write plausible-looking resources that miss spec points, use the wrong command words, or pitch the wrong tier.
 Physics resources from Print My Lesson are built on a structured database of spec points, so every question, slide, and mark scheme is anchored to what students will actually be assessed on.